Fair Division via Resource Augmentation: Introduction

 \section{Introduction}

-Fair Division goes back to antiquity, (Genesis 13), where 2 agents (Abraham and Lot) used cut and choose to split a contested resource.
-For divisible items and 2 agents, cut and choose ensures that (a) both agents get at least half the good, when viewed subjectively based on the agent's own valuation --- this is called a proportional allocation, and (b) no agent would prefer to swap with the other --- this is called an envy free allocation.
-See \cite{Brams_Taylor_95,Brams_Taylor_1996}.
-Extensions to $n> 2$ agents were studied by Banach, Knaster and Steinhaus, \cite{steinhaus1948problem}, where proportionality means that every agent gets at least $1/n$ fraction of her value for the entire good.
-In particular, they show that proportionality is always achievable, for any number of agents, in the context of divisible cake cutting.
-(In general, for more than 2 agents, proportionality does not imply envy freeness.)
-Unfortunately, proportionality is not possible, in general, for indivisible items.
+Fair Division dates back to antiquity, (Genesis 13), where two agents (Abraham and Lot) used cut and choose \cite{Brams_Taylor_95,Brams_Taylor_1996} to split a contested resource.
+A natural notion of fairness is \textit{proportionality}, which requires that each of the $n$ participating agents receives at least $1/n$-fraction of her value for the entire set of resources \cite{steinhaus1948problem}.
+Unfortunately, for indivisible goods an allocation that achieves proportionality simultaneously for all agents may not exist.

-The {\em maximin share} is a relaxation of proportionality for indivisible items.
-Given $n$ agents and a set $M$ of indivisible items, the maximin share of an agent is the maximum value (over all partitions of $M$ into $n$ bundles), of the minimum valued bundle in the partition.
+A prominent relaxation of proportionality is the \emph{maximin share} (MMS) notion \cite{Hill87,budish2011combinatorial}.
+Given $n$ agents and a set $M$ of indivisible items, the maximin share of an agent is defined as the maximum value she can guarantee herself by partitioning the set of items $M$ into $n$ bundles and then receiving the least valuable bundle.
+Alas, even when restricted to additive valuations, where the value of a bundle is the sum of the values of its items, an MMS allocation need not exist, even with only three agents \cite{Kurokawa18,feige2021tight}.
+Nonetheless, MMS allocations do exist in several natural special cases; see \cite{bouveret2016characterizing}.

-The maximin share (hereinafter denoted MMS), was studied by \cite{Hill87,budish2011combinatorial}. \citet{budish2011combinatorial} defined the term and showed that if the number of agents goes to infinity and there are many copies of every item (also going to infinity) then one can approximate the maximin share to within a small error (going to zero).
-This was particularly relevant in the context of registration to classes, his motivating example.

-Again, unfortunately, even if restricted to additive valuations, a maximin allocation need not exist \cite{Kurokawa18,feige2021tight}.
-Albeit, there are several special cases where achieving the maximin share is in fact achievable, see \cite{bouveret2016characterizing}.

-\paragraph{Relaxations of MMS} Given that achieving the maximin share is impossible, several relaxations have been studied.
-Implicitly introduced in \cite{budish2011combinatorial}, a $1$-out-of-$d$ maximin share is the maximum value each agent can guarantee while partitioning the set $M$ into $d \geq n$ bundles (instead of $n$ bundles in the original MMS definition), and receiving a minimum valued bundle.
+\paragraph{Relaxations of MMS.} Given that achieving the maximin share is impossible, several relaxations of MMS have been studied.
+Implicitly introduced in \cite{budish2011combinatorial}, a $1$-out-of-$d$ MMS is the maximum value each agent can guarantee while partitioning the set $M$ into $d > n$ bundles (instead of $n$ bundles in the original MMS definition), and receiving a minimum valued bundle.
+Clearly, the larger $d$ is, the easier it is to achieve the benchmark.
+The question then becomes, what is the smallest value of $d$ such that there is an allocation for $n$ agents so that each agent achieves the $1$-out-of-$d$ maximin share.
+The current state of the art is that $1$-out-of-$4\lceil n/3\rceil$ MMS allocations exist~\cite{akrami2023improving}.